er2/hack4good/README.txt

 4)Link with CiviCRM fields at
     /admin/settings/cd_sunlight/fields
+  Follow the links to create new fields in CiviCRM.

 5)Return to the status report to see if the module is reporting any problems
     /admin/reports/status